Smoothies are by far the easiest, healthiest breakfast I can make for me and the kids… and everyone will happily eat/drink it!

 They’re also an amazing way to get my kids protein.
-In fact, with my 2-year-old’s current eating habits, it can often be the only guaranteed way!
+In fact, with my youngest’s current eating habits, it can often be the only guaranteed way!

 Plus, there are endless varieties to be made.
-So if your kiddo gets bored all you have to do is swap out a few ingredients and, presto, a whole new breakfast.
+If your kiddo gets bored all you have to do is swap out a few ingredients and, presto, a whole new breakfast.

 Today Kristin is sharing 7 high protein smoothie recipes both her and her kids love…